ANDROID2468/ArchPostInstall/readme.md

 This is not ready yet....
-I upload this to test pycharm github feature out
+I upload this to test pycharm github feature out.
+This script is based on python.